 Lilies Winter Care in Pots

 If you have potted lilies, you will need to take a few extra steps to care for them in the winter.
 Potted plants are more vulnerable to cold temperatures than those planted in the ground, as the pots can pull heat away from the plant's roots.
 To protect your potted lilies in the winter, find a protected place to store them away from the cold and frost.
-Some good options for storing potted lilies in the winter include a garage, basement, or shed.
-If you don't have access to a protected space like this, you can place the pots on a protective mat, or cover them with a thick layer of insulation, such as straw or bubble wrap.
-Finally, check on your potted lilies regularly during the winter and water them lightly every three months to prevent the soil from completely drying out.
+Some good options for storing potted lilies include a garage, basement, or shed.
+If you don't have access to a protected space like this, you can place the pots on a protective porch, or cover them with a thick layer of insulation, such as straw or bubble wrap.
+Finally, check on your potted lilies regularly during the winter and water them lightly if the soil has completely dried out.

 Watering Lilies in Winter